turris-cz/user-docs/docs/hw/mox/addons.md

 It contains AzureWave AW-CM276NF, internal FLEX antenna, gain 2 dBi for 2.4 GHz / 3 dBi for 5 GHz, chipset Marvell 88W8997, Bluetooth 4.2 with BLE support, transfer speeds 5 GHz up to 866 Mbps / 2.4 GHz up to 300 Mbps.
+Currently does not support 802.1x.

 ## Wi-Fi (mPCIe)